madisonbullard/mcp-servers/packages/tui/README.md

 ```

 ### Publishing your MCP server
-- See `@madisonbullard/shortcut-mcp-server`'s [`package.json`](./packages/shortcut-mcp-server/package.json) and [`tsconfig.json`](./packages/shortcut-mcp-server/tsconfig.json) for examples to mimic in order to successfully publish to npm or your package manager of choice.
 - `bun run build` or npm/Yarn/pnpm equivalent
 - `bun publish --access public` or npm/Yarn/pnpm equivalent